Radiologist Copilot: An Agentic Framework Orchestrating Specialized Tools for Reliable Radiology Reporting: Related Work

 The advent of AI agents enables autonomous reasoning, planning, and tool usage.
 Recently, medical agents have been introduced for complex medical tasks.
 For example, MMedAgent~\cite{li2024mmedagent} presents a multi-modal medical agent that leverages various tools to handle medical tasks across different modalities, such as radiology report generation for chest X-rays (CXR).
 MedRAX~\cite{fallahpour2025medrax} provides a specialized agent framework for chest X-ray interpretation that integrates state-of-the-art CXR analysis tools.
-CT-Agent~\cite{mao2025ct} is an anatomy-aware and token-efficient agent for 3D CT VQA, enabling effective reasoning.
-However, for the RRG task, these agentic methods typically rely on a single tool and lack cooperation among tools.
-In contrast, our Radiologist Copilot provides a diverse and comprehensive toolset, enables rich inter-tool collaboration, and supports substantially more complex tool planning and execution.
+CT-Agent~\cite{mao2025ct} is an anatomy-aware and token-efficient agent for 3D CT visual question answering, enabling effective reasoning.
+However, for the report generation task, these agentic methods typically rely on an isolated tool and lack coordination among tools.
+In contrast, our Radiologist Copilot provides diverse and comprehensive tools, facilitates inter-tool collaboration, and supports more sophisticated tool planning and execution.